Egor00f/kos-pixman/README.md

 # zlib for kolibrios

-This is zlib from kolibrios repository.
+This is pixman library from kolibrios repository.

 ## Build

 static library:
 ```
-make zlib.a
+make libpixman-1.a
 ```

 shared library:
 ```
-make zlib.dll
+make pixman-1.dll
 ```